 And every time you revisit the hurt in the attempt to justify your stands on unforgiveness, you chose pain over happiness and joy.

 2. Makes you proud

 People, who feel that they are better off, are likely to sink into the hole of unforgiveness.
 There’s a tendency to feel that someone else is not worthy of your forgiveness because you are unworthy of any form of hurt.

 If you are in this place, let me vividly remind you of Romans 3:23 (all have sinned and fallen short of God’s glory).
 Just the way someone else has hurt you, perhaps you too have hurt someone knowingly or unknowingly.

 Moreover, proverbs 29:23 states that the proud shall be humbled and the humble shall be honored.

 When you refuse to let go of a hurt, this stirs up stress related illnesses.

-On a study carried out by experts on 21 the causes of stress, people’s issues was number issue.
+In a study carried out by experts on 21 causes of stress, people issues were the number one cause of illness.
 It often starts as stress, and then it progresses to anxiety and ends up with depression.